Grandparent’s Rights After a Divorce in WI

 Fighting for Your Visitation Time

 You may need to fight back if the custodial parent doesn’t want to offer you visitation time.
 If you feel you are a parental figure to the child, you may need to petition for your visitation rights with a local attorney.

-If you are the parent of the father, you may need to prove their paternity before you can proceed.
+If you are the parent of the father, your son may need to prove his paternity before you can proceed.
 If there’s doubt about paternity, it can affect your visitation rights.

 Once that issue is settled, you’ll file your petition for visitation rights in court.
 If the custodial parent refuses to offer time with the child, you’ll attend a hearing for your right to time with your grandchildren.
 Your attorney can help you fight back and show that it’s in the child’s best interest to have that visitation time.

 Reach Out for Help from a Milwaukee Family Attorney

 When you’ve lost visiting time with your grandchildren, it can be disheartening.
 If you’re not getting the time you deserve with your grandkids, you may have the opportunity to protect your rights.
 Your attorney can help you fight back when the child’s parents are seeking a divorce and you’re struggling to get time with your grandchildren.

 If you’re worried about your rights as a grandparent being respected, contact us anytime by giving us a call or filling out the contact form below.